ammanvedi/shokemon/readme.md

    3. Could we use a different service
    4. Could we present a better error message to the user
 9. Need an actual loading icon
+10. .env shouldnt be committed but im committing for ease, this should be set per environment.
+11. The testing is really not exhaustive